-The project has so far trained 8 community-selected healers to effectively diagnose and treat 10 commonly experienced diseases using a limited set of generic drugs.
-Using a ‘step-wedge’ approach subsequent trainings teach further skills e.g. diagnosis and treatment of skin diseases, STI’s as well as giving antenatal care and health education about tobacco & alcohol.
+The project has so far trained 20 community-selected healers to effectively diagnose and treat the 10 most commonly experienced diseases using a limited set of generic drugs.
+Using a ‘step-wedge’ approach subsequent trainings teach further skills e.g. diagnosis and treatment of skin diseases, STI’s as well as giving antenatal care and health education about HIV/Aids, tobacco & alcohol.

 Project Bwanga addresses this problem by:

 It is obvious that the training of a largely non-literate people in the use of western medicines and their safe dosages requires an adapted approach.
 The project has developed a system to label medicines with pictograms rather than writing, to explain dosages using pictograms, a financial accounting and stock management system for the innumerate, and a training strategy adapted to non-literate people.READ MORE

 In 2021 the majority of Mbendjele are non-literate.
 Knowledge is transmitted by means of traditional teaching methods.
 These include: